Before starting, make sure the Maya Plugin is installed: Maya Plugin | Perception Neuron Motion Capture (neuronmocap.com)

 Axis Neuron and Axis Neuron Pro Configuration

-- Click “Initialize” and then “ Create Skeleton”.
-There will be a T-pose skeleton in the viewport window if your connection was established successfully.
+- Click Initialize and then Create Skeletons.
+There will be a T-pose skeleton in the Viewport window if your connection was established successfully.

 Next, Import your model.
 If your character is not already set up with human IK, you will need to do that.